Semi-analytical model of optothermal fluidics in a confinement: Formulation

 Because we neglect the convection terms, the temperature fields are decoupled from the flow field.
 Therefore, we first present the energy equation for the temperatures.
 The temperature of a fluid subject to a Gaussian beam and the temperatures of solids $j(=1,\,2)$ are described by steady heat-conduction equations:

 where $\Dp$ is a short-hand notation of a differential operator:

 Here, $I(r,z)$ in Eq.~\eqref{eq:temperature-fluid} is the intensity distribution of a Gaussian beam defined as

 where $I_0$ is a reference intensity and $\zR$ is the Rayleigh length.
+The laser power $P$ is defined as $P=I_0 w_0^2$.
 The boundary conditions of Eq.~\eqref{eq:temperature} are usually the continuity conditions of the temperature fields and energy fluxes at the interfaces $z=0$ and $H$.
 However, because of the presence of heat-absorbing thin films, the boundary conditions are modified as \begin{widetext}

-\end{widetext} the derivation of which are summarized in \SI~\ref{sec:thin-film}.
-Note that setting $\Hm1=0$ (or $\Hm2=0$) recovers the usual continuity conditions of temperature and heat flux at the interface $z=0$ (or $z=H$).
+\end{widetext} the derivation of which are summarized in \SI~A. Note that setting $\Hm1=0$ (or $\Hm2=0$) recovers the usual continuity conditions of temperature and heat flux at the interface $z=0$ (or $z=H$).
 It should also be noted that the energy flux due to the work done by viscous stress is neglected here because it is a nonlinear effect.
 The terms with beam intensity $I$ in Eq.~\eqref{eq:temperature-bc} represent the heat generation due to the photothermal effect of the thin films.
 The boundary conditions of $T_j$ at the outer faces are

 and the conditions in the radial direction are

 where the condition at $r=0$ is due to the axisymmetry.

 The fluid motion is described by the Stokes equation under the Boussinesq approximation: